jflanaganuk/example-project-starter/README.md

 5. Tauri - a toolkit that helps developers make applications for the major desktop platforms
 6. Prettier - an opinionated code formatter
 7. Eslint - a static code linter
-8. Vitest - Unit test runner
+8. Vitest - Unit test runner with React Testing Library and Mock Service Worker

 #### TODO: